Ashtanga Yoga Terminology

 At the beginning of every Ashtanga yoga class, the teacher will take a moment to lead the students in chanting a few lines of Sanskrit.
 As you chant, you close your eyes and focus your attention inward to prepare yourself for the rigors of the class.

 Literally, the chant refers to the tradition of honoring the wisdom of the teachers who passed down the ancient yoga traditions.
-In a practical sense, the chant helps you mark a division between your everyday activities and the Ahstanga class that is about to begin.
+In a practical sense, the chant helps you mark a division between your everyday activities and the Ashtanga class that is about to begin.

 The chant is as follows: